2015 Mount Everest avalanches

-During the afternoon of 25 April 2015, a MW 7.8 earthquake struck Nepal and surrounding countries.
-Shaking from the quake triggered an avalanche from Pumori into Base Camp on Mount Everest.
-At least twenty-two people were killed, surpassing an avalanche that occurred in 2014 as the deadliest disaster on the mountain.
+In the afternoon of 25 April 2015, a 7.8 moment magnitude earthquake struck Nepal and surrounding countries.
+Tremors from the quake triggered an avalanche from Pumori into Base Camp on Mount Everest.
+At least 22 people were killed, surpassing the toll of an avalanche that occurred in 2014 as the deadliest disaster on the mountain.

 Avalanches

-Mount Everest is approximately 220 km east of the epicentre, and between 700 and 1,000 people were on or near the mountain when the earthquake struck, including 359 climbers at Base Camp, many of whom had returned after the aborted 2014 season.
+Mount Everest was approximately 220 km east of the epicentre, and between 700 and 1,000 people were on or near the mountain when the earthquake struck, including 359 climbers at Base Camp, many of whom had returned after the aborted 2014 season.
 The earthquake triggered several large avalanches on and around the mountain.
 One avalanche, originating on the nearby peak of Pumori, swept into Base Camp and blew many tents across the Khumbu Glacier towards the lower Icefall.
 An Indian Army mountaineering team recovered the bodies of 19 mountaineers from the South Base Camp and rescued at least 61 stranded climbers from the mountain.

 At least 61 people were injured, with dozens initially reported missing, and many more stranded at camps at higher elevations, having lost secure descent routes.